 Dian Jiao

 My name is Dian Jiao, and I am a fourth-year Ph.D. student in Accounting at Columbia Business School.
-My research broadly explores how information shapes market efficiency, with a focus on how the information is strategically communicated by corporations and manifested by financial institutions.
+My research broadly explores how information shapes market efficiency, with a current focus on how the information is strategically communicated by corporations and manifested by financial institutions.
 I employ both empirical and analytical methods in my work.

 Prior to my academic endeavour, I spent two years as a quantitative researcher at Ruitian Capital, a leading hedge fund in China, where I developed systematic equity strategies using statistical methods.
 I hold an M.Phil in Accounting and an M.S. in Financial Engineering from Columbia University, as well as an M.A. in Finance and a B.S. in Applied Math from Shanghai Jiao Tong University.